earthly/website/blog/_posts/2023-06-15-chown-permissions-chmod.md

  - File Ownership
  - chown
  - Permissions
-excerpt: "Learn how to change file and directory ownership in Linux using the `chown` command.
-This article explains the importance of ownership in Linux, how permissions work, and provides examples of using `chown` to change ownership."
+excerpt: Learn how to change file and directory ownership in Linux using the `chown` command.
+This article explains the importance of ownership in Linux, how permissions work, and provides examples of using `chown` to change ownership.
 ---

 **We're [Earthly](https://earthly.dev/).
 We make building software simpler and, therefore, faster.
 This article is about Linux file permissions and ownership.
 If you enjoy doing things at the command line you might like [Earthly](https://earthly.dev/).
 It's a pretty great open-source build tool.**